LLNL/radiuss-spack-configs/docs/sphinx/user_guide/index.rst

 For the packaging to be effective, we need to regularly test that our software stack builds on our systems, both for generic builds, but also more targeted ones.
-RADIUSS Spack Configs associated to `Uberenv`_ provides a build infrastructure usable in CI to integrate packaging into the developpers workflow.
-Spack then becomes a tool that helps developpers easily manage their dependencies, while packaging is maintained earlier in the development process.
+RADIUSS Spack Configs associated to `Uberenv`_ provides a build infrastructure usable in CI to integrate packaging into the developers workflow.
+Spack then becomes a tool that helps developers easily manage their dependencies, while packaging is maintained earlier in the development process.

 RADIUSS Spack Configs can be used to provide the `RADIUSS Shared CI`_